nzamani/ui5-nabi-m/docs/deployment/sap-nw-abap-deployment.md

 1. Create one of the following 2 files in the root of this project: `.nabi.json` and/or `.user.nabi.json`, i.e. by copying the template + changing the content with vi:
     - `cp defaults/.nabi.json .nabi.json` and then `vi .nabi.json`
 	- `cp defaults/.nabi.json .user.nabi.json` and then `vi .user.nabi.json`
-	- The content of the file describes where to find the files `.sapdeploy.json` and `.sapdeployuser.json`, which we create in the next steps:
+	- The content of the file describes where to find the files `.sapdeploy.json` and `.sapdeployuser.json`, which we will  create in the next steps:
 		- `.nabi.json` (default):

 			```json